 Projects focus on creating the conditions for more people and families to thrive while reducing disparities based on factors such as race, class, gender, and geography.
 To learn more about the types of work Root Cause does, visit the website or email firstname.lastname@example.org

-The Common Purpose Project (CPP) seeks to reframe success in the 21st century by promoting and supporting initiatives who facilitate the public, private, and nonprofit sectors working together with community members to improve lives across the Pathway to Lifelong Success: from a healthy birth, to entering school ready to learn, to receiving a quality education, to getting and keeping a good paying job, to healthy and secure aging with a focus on reducing disparities.
+Finding Common Purpose (FCP) seeks to reframe success in the 21st century by promoting and supporting initiatives who facilitate the public, private, and nonprofit sectors working together with community members to improve lives across the Pathway to Lifelong Success: from a healthy birth, to entering school ready to learn, to receiving a quality education, to getting and keeping a good paying job, to healthy and secure aging with a focus on reducing disparities.

 For inquires or to learn more about the project, email email@example.com

 Andrew co-founded along with Dan Monti Inner City Entrepreneurs, now known as Interise, an independent nonprofit organization.

 Interise started with a simple idea, shift the focus of technical assistance from start-up small businesses to existing community-based businesses that want to grow to create more jobs and wealth.
 Andrew wrote the original curriculum that is now referred to as Streetwise MBA.

 Today, Interise has delivered the Streetwise MBA to over 10,000 small businesses with partners in 80 cities across the nation.
 To learn more about Interise visit their website or email firstname.lastname@example.org